MateoBeMo/shopping-cart-app/README.md

 -   node 12.xx.x
 -   npm 6.x.x

-## How to run the API server locally.
+## How to run the API server locally

 Go to the server-api directory and run the `npm start` script, this will raise a [full fake REST API](https://www.npmjs.com/package/json-server) on port 3000.